lei-cao/beego-in-action/README.md

 ## Outline

 1. Introduction
     I will talk about all the best practice of the web development in the real projects.
-It will include all the techonologies people are using to develop the robost, stable, fast web applications.
+It will include all the technologies people are using to develop the robust, stable, fast web applications.

 2. The frontend